 In the Future Battery Technologies sector, we develop innovative processes and integrated production lines for the „lithium-ion battery factory of the future“.

-Global demand for production technology for lithium-ion battery cells and modules is growing continuously and will rise sharply in the coming years, also driven by the expansion of e-mobility.
+Global demand for production technology for lithium-ion battery cells and modules is growing steadily and will continue to rise sharply in the coming years, also driven by the expansion of electromobility.

 We have therefore set ourselves the goal of contributing to accelerating the transition to all-solid-state batteries and helping to build a sustainable and competitive battery industry in Europe.

 With our Lithium Ion Battery Factory of the Future (LBF) project, we are developing highly efficient machines and processes for the fully automated production of next-generation lithium ion batteries.

 Within the value chain, the Manz Group represents the entire range of production equipment for manufacturing battery cells and battery systems.

 We develop process and automation systems that enable cost-effective, efficiency-optimized and sustainable production of Li-ion battery cells and systems.